 In traditional publishing, the author doesn’t have to shell their money on getting the book designed, printed, and published.
 The publishing house will take care of these expenses.
 They will pay the author a percentage of royalties after the book sales.

 Everyone wants to make money, and if you say, you’re in it for the passion, then well and good.
 Your book sales are the source of making money.
 It can be anything from “having just enough money to put food on the table” to making millions — all this varies on how your book sells.
-If you do get published traditionally, they have a bigger chunk of money, and all you get is little.
+If you do get published traditionally, they have a bigger chunk of money.

-What’s the bottom line?
-Have the bigger chunk and 100% royalty via self- publishing for yourself instead of giving up the major share to the traditional company.
+The bottom line?
+Have the bigger chunk and 100% of the royalties via self- publishing for yourself instead of giving up the major share to the traditional company.

 The rapport with professionals is crucial when it comes to self-publishing.
 You get to be the boss.
-The professional will come up with suggestions and pitch so many different ideas, but only if you want to, you can go ahead.
+The professionals will come up with suggestions and pitch so many different ideas.
+You can go ahead with the idea if you want to.
 You don’t even have to change your story.
 Want to write about a unicorn ruling the world?
 Your imagination is our command.

-It is very rare for a first-time author to land an agent at a traditional publishing agency, let alone getting the book published.
+It is very rare for a first-time author to land an agent at a traditional publishing agency, let alone get their book published.
 Even if you do, let me tell you this.

 You get less than 10% of the net proceeds.

 Why not take the lion’s share by selling your masterpiece?
-If you are lucky to land a deal with a traditional agency, that’s great, but I’m sure wouldn’t like signing away your first book’s rights, would you?
+If you are lucky to land a deal with a traditional agency, that’s great.
+But I’m sure you wouldn’t want to sign away your first book’s rights.
 Many first time authors prefer self-publishing as they have full control over every aspect of their book.

 The above mentioned factors tell you the benefits and shortcomings of choosing either route for publication.
-Here is a list of advantages of both these publication for an easy view.
+Here is a list of advantages of both these methods for an easy view.

 |Benefits of Self-Publishing||Benefits of Traditional Publishing|